 - Depreciation method

 Taxpayers want to depreciate their assets as quickly as possible because this lowers their taxable income and allows for greater investment potential in their business.
-This is why when taxpayers buy or sell their businesses and file Form 8594, they are careful how assets are categorized.
+This is why when taxpayers buy or sell their businesses and file Form 8594, they are careful how assets are categorized to set them up for a better opportunity to reach financial independence.
 They want to make sure to maximize the amount of assets which can be classified as shorter-term under the MACRS depreciation schedule.

 Doing so guarantees quicker cost recovery.
 Companies would prefer the assets to fall into the first few columns of the MACRS table below.
 Combined with other tax deductions, MACRS depreciation can be a valuable tool to lower the taxable income of a taxpayer.

 Where applicable, other self-employment tax deductions can reduce taxable income further.
-Form W-2 employees and 1099 contractors may qualify to take MACRS depreciation against any investments in their own business.
+Form W-2 employees and 1099 contractors may qualify to take MACRS depreciation against any investments in their own business and continue building their brand.

 If a taxpayer opts to depreciate property on a straight-line basis instead of MACRS, they may do so.
 When making this election, the taxpayer may choose the regular recovery period or a longer alternative depreciation system (ADS) recovery period.